Study Smart: Finding the Time and Space for Success

 Create the right studying environment

-The most important part of creating the right studying environment for you is choosing the right location.
+The most important part of creating a successful studying environment is choosing the right location.
 Make sure you find a place that is free from any distractions.
-Find a place that is quiet, and comfortable for you.
+Find a place that is quiet and comfortable for you.
 Some studies have found that certain scents can help improve concentration and keep you more alert during study time.
 Scents like citrus, peppermint, and rosemary can keep you awake and focused on any topic you are working on.
 Try using a diffuser and some essential oils, or any scented candle will work too.

-Hopefully you find at least couple of these tips helpful in this somewhat demanding time.
-It can be difficult to fit in the time to study, and it’s not always possible to create the perfect environment but making your studying a priority and making it at least a little bit easier on yourself is going to make all of the difference for your grades!
+Hopefully you find these tips helpful!
+It can be difficult to fit in the time to study, and it’s not always possible to create the perfect environment, but making your studying a priority and making it at least a little bit easier on yourself is going to make all of the difference for your grades!
 Good luck!
-You are almost done with this semester.

 References: